Shelton Benjamin: Bio

 In November 2007, Benjamin ventured to ECW, where he tagged himself the "Gold Standard" of ECW in his efforts to become the next ECW Champion.
 From there, Benjamin went on to toggle between brands for the next several years, continuing to amass impressive accolades, including an almost year-long reign with the prestigious United States Championship.

 Benjamin parted ways with WWE in 2010 but went on to compete all over the world, including New Japan Pro Wrestling, where he continued to dazzle crowds with his athleticism and appetite for risk-taking.
 After seven years of globetrotting, Benjamin returned to WWE in 2017, joining the SmackDown LIVE roster to team with former Olympic wrestler Chad Gable.
-A duo with the mat credentials of Benjamin & Gable most certainly has the potential to turn Team Blue's tandem division on its head.
+Once again rolling solo after Gable moved to Raw in the 2018 Superstar Shake-up, Benjamin is determined to seize the championship opportunities he feels are owed to him on the blue brand.